Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Numerical methods: Deep neural networks for high-dimensional integro-HJB equations

-Recall from Theorem \ref{thm:main} that finding the optimal incentive structure $\xi$ is equivalent to finding an optimal pair $(Y_0,Z)$.
-With the constraint \eqref{eq:ex_const} and Section \ref{section:saturated}, this simplifies to finding an optimal pair $(0,Z)$.
-Theorem \ref{thm:hjb} shows that the optimal $Z$ can be viewed as a function of $\{t,X_t, Y_t, r_t,P_t;d\}$.
-Consequently, we use a neural network to approximate the function $Z(t,x,y,r,p;d)$, defining the network’s loss function as the stock exchange’s objective in \eqref{eq:exchange_incentive} and \eqref{eq:ex_const}.
+Following \cite{dayanikli2025machine}, we use a neural network to approximate the function $Z(t,x,y,r,p;d)$, defining the network’s loss function as the stock exchange’s objective in \eqref{eq:exchange_incentive} and \eqref{eq:ex_const}.
 The reason a neural network can be used to learn a function is supported by the Universal Approximation Theorem \cite{hornik1989multilayer}, which states that a neural network with sufficient layers and appropriate activation functions can approximate any $C^k$ functions effectively.